obsidiandynamics/tinyrand/README.md

 cargo add tinyrand-alloc
 ```

 At the grassroots level, `Mock` is struct configured with a handful of **delegates**.
-A delegate is a closure that is invoked by the mock when a particular trait method is called on it.
+A delegate is a closure that is invoked by the mock when a particular trait method is called by the system under test.
 The mock also maintains an internal invocation state that keeps track of the number of times a particular delegate was exercised.
-So you can not only mock the behaviour of the `Rand` trait, but also verify the number of types a particular group of trait methods were called.
+So, not only can you mock the behaviour of the `Rand` trait, but also verify the number of types a particular group of related trait methods were called.

-The delegates are specified by the test case, while the mock is passed to the system under test as a `Rand` implementation.
+The delegates are specified by the test case, while the mock instance is passed to the system under test as a `Rand` implementation.
 Currently, three delegate types are supported:

 1. `FnMut(&State) -> u128` — invoked when one of the `next_uXX()` methods is called on the mock. (`uXX` being one of `u16`, `u32`, `u64`, `u128` or `usize`.)
-The delegate returns the "next random number", which may be up to 128 bits wide.
-The width is designed to accommodate `u128` — the widest type supported by `Rand`; if one of the narrower types is requested, the mock simply returns just the lower bits.
+The delegate returns the next "random" number, which may be up to 128 bits wide.
+The width is designed to accommodate `u128` — the widest type supported by `Rand`.
+If one of the narrower types is requested, the mock simply returns the lower bits.
 (E.g., for a `u32`, the mocked value is truncated using `as u32` under the hood.)
 2. `FnMut(Surrogate, Probability) -> bool` — invoked when the `next_bool(Probability)` method is called.
 3. `FnMut(Surrogate, u128) -> u128` — when either `next_lim` or `next_range` is called.

 Starting with the absolute basics, let's mock `next_uXX()` to return a constant.
-We then check how many times our mock got called.
+We'll then check how many times our mock got called.

 ```rust
 let mut rand = Mock::default().with_next_u128(|_| 42);